EndBug/add-and-commit/README.md

     # Arguments for the git tag command (the tag name always needs to be the first word not preceded by an hyphen)
     # Default: ''
     tag: 'v1.0.0 --force'

+    # Arguments for the git push --tags command (any additional argument will be added after --tags)
+    # Default: ''
+    tag_push: '--force
 ```

 ### Git arguments